cupy/cupy/docs/source/tutorial/type_check.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 How does it show an error message like ``"in_types[0].ndim == 2"``?
-If ``x_type`` is an object containtnig ``ndim`` member variable, we cannot show such an error message because this equation is evaluated as a boolean value by Python interpreter.
+If ``x_type`` is an object containing ``ndim`` member variable, we cannot show such an error message because this equation is evaluated as a boolean value by Python interpreter.

 Actually ``x_type`` is a :class:`utils.type_check.Expr` objects, and doesn't have a ``ndim`` member variable itself.
 :class:`utils.type_check.Expr` represents a syntax tree.
 ``x_type.ndim`` makes a :class:`utils.type_check.Expr` object representing ``(getattr, x_type, 'ndim')``.
 ``x_type.ndim == 2`` makes an object like ``(eq, (getattr, x_type, 'ndim'), 2)``.
-:meth:`type_check.expect` gets a :class:`utils.type_check.Expr` object and evaluate it.
+:meth:`type_check.expect` gets a :class:`utils.type_check.Expr` object and evaluates it.
 When it is ``True``, it causes no error and shows nothing.
 Otherwise, this method shows a readable error message.